 The Welsh Government has provided a Householder Guide to Planning as well as Technical Guidance Note on the specific householder permitted development rights.
-There is also an interactive model of a house and the relevant permitted development rights available to view on the Planning Portal website at www.planningportal.gov.uk However, it is important to note that your permitted development rights may have been restricted or removed at the time that your dwelling was originally granted planning permission.
+However, it is important to note that your permitted development rights may have been restricted or removed at the time that your dwelling was originally granted planning permission.
 Should you require the application reference numbers for your property; these can be provided for a fee of £35.

 The new regulations are more detailed and therefore require a more complex assessment as to whether a proposed development would benefit from permitted development rights or whether planning permission is needed.
 As such, the Authority will now require a Certificate of Lawful Development (Proposed) or (Existing) application, prior to being able to confirm whether planning permission is required.
 If planning permission would be required, free pre-application advice is currently given to the applicant as to whether the development would be likely to receive a favourable officer recommendation at the planning stage (although please note that a charge of £25.00 is to be introduced by Welsh Government from 16th March 2016 for 'householder' pre-application advice).

-The application forms for a Certificate of Lawful Development (Proposed) or (Existing) are available to download from here and can be submitted electronically through the Planning Portal at www.planningportal.gov.uk
+The application forms for a Certificate of Lawful Development (Proposed) or (Existing) are available to download from here and can be submitted electronically through Planning Applications Wales at www.gov.wales/planningapplications

 The current fee for a Certificate of Lawful Development (Proposed) is £95, while an application for a Certificate of Lawful Development (Existing) is £190.
 Fees can be paid electronically if the application is submitted via the Planning Portal or can be paid by cheque in other cases.
 Cheques should be made payable to NPTCBC.